zenodotus280/BBC-Radio-Relay/README.md

 ## Configuration

 At the moment you will need to explore the code yourself to make any adjustments if you want to reduce the resource usage.
-Reducing the number of time zones will have the most noticeable impact along with the test stream that starts after 30 seconds.
+Reducing the number of time zones will have the most noticeable impact along with the test stream that starts after 30 seconds (disabled automatically after post-install testing).
+If you are using a reverse proxy to access this then you will need to edit `_station.j2` and modify one of the sources to use the correct port for the backend:
+`var firstSource = location.origin + ":8080/{{ station.stn_name }}/{{ station.tz_offset }}";` assumes port 8080 but Cloudflare, for example, will not allow HTTPS traffic on that port so I have used port 8443 instead: `var secondSource = "https://bbcradiorelay.net:8443/{{ station.stn_name }}/{{ station.tz_offset }}";`.
+Once you modify the template with your port you would need to re-run the `generate.py` script to rebuild the individual stations (or just search-and-replace the existing ones instead of editing the `_station.j2`).

 ## Testing Branch Notes
 The "testing" branch contains the latest changes and is what I use when trying new features and troubleshooting issues.
 Consider it "alpha".
 The main git repo should be considered "beta" and the  numbered version releases are stable.